Skip to Content

 “He wasn’t sharp, clearly.
 He’s been fighting something.
 He’s been under the weather a little bit,” Dodgers manager Dave Roberts said about Flaherty.
 “So I don’t know if that bled into the stuff, the velocity.
 I’m not sure.”

-Alonso, poised to become a prized free agent this fall, also connected on a go-ahead shot with the Mets facing elimination in Game 3 of their Wild Card Series at Milwaukee.
+Alonso, poised to become a prized free agent this fall, also hit a go-ahead shot with the Mets facing elimination in Game 3 of their Wild Card Series at Milwaukee.
 That one was more dramatic, coming with New York trailing 2-0 and down to its final two outs in the ninth.

 But once again, Alonso went deep to help prolong his tenure with a Mets team that drafted him in 2016.
 The ball was just more than a foot above the ground when he connected, the second-lowest pitch Alonso has homered on in his career.